paramastri/DAAF_QUIZ2/README.md

 ![alt text](https://github.com/paramastri/DAAF_QUIZ2/blob/master/Output7.PNG)

-For has passed doing this report , if there are any mistake, we apologize fully and last we say Thankyou.
+For has passed doing this report, if there are any mistake, we totally apologize and last we say thankyou very much.